LukeSilva/plover_cat/README.rst

 About
 =====

-This plugin is a CAT software for the Plover realtime stenography engine.
+This plugin is a Computer-assisted translation (CAT) software for the Plover realtime stenography engine.

 Installation